Raff Law: Acting

 Law appears in The Hat, a 2020 short film with his father Jude Law, which was shot on an iPhone during the COVID-19 pandemic lockdown.
 It has a musical score by Pete Townshend and raised money for the Teenage Cancer Trust and Teen Cancer America.
 The short won the Spirit of The Festival Award at the Raindance Film Festival in November 2020.
 It was the first time Law and his father had appeared on film together.

 Law appeared as Oliver Twist in the 2021 film Twist, a modern re-telling of the Dickens tale, with Michael Caine and Rita Ora.
 In April 2021, he was cast as Sgt.
 Ken Lemmons in the Apple TV+ series Masters of the Air as part of an ensemble cast including Austin Butler.

 Personal life

 He is the son of English actors Jude Law and Sadie Frost.
-He has a sister named Iris and a brother named Rudy.
+He has a sister named Iris, a brother named Rudy, a maternal half-brother and four paternal half-siblings.